RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 4. The documentation of these functions and periodic review no less than quarterly of this information by the designated physician or prescribing practitioner.

 (12) Medical records.
-Each pain management facility shall maintain accurate, readily accessible, and complete medical records that conform to the professional standards established by the respective licensing board for prescribers of controlled substances in the facility.
+Each facility shall maintain accurate, readily accessible, and complete medical records that conform to the professional standards established by the respective licensing board for prescribers of controlled substances in the facility.

 (13) Professional standards for prescribing and dispensing controlled substances.